How much is my autograph worth, and do you buy or value autographs?

 What is the demand?
-The signature could be rare undedicated and on a perfect condition photo of the person who has signed it, but unless you can find someone who collects autographs of Monumental Masons of the 19th century, you are not going to get much profit on it!
+The signature could be rare undedicated and on a perfect condition photo of the person who has signed it, but unless you can find someone who collects autographs of famous Monumental Masons of the late 19th century, you are not going to get much profit on it!

 Dedication?
-A dedication is when the item is signed to someone ‘To John, all my love Marilyn’ and in almost every case, this will be worth less than one which is undedicated.
+A dedication is when the item is signed to someone ‘To my dearest John, all my love Marilyn’ and in almost every case, this will be worth less than one which is undedicated.
 Unless of course it’s on a photo of Marilyn Monroe!

 Condition?
 Well obviously the better the condition of the item, the more value it has.
-It’s not uncommon to see signatures that have faded away due to the effects of the sun (UV light, and you can find out more about this in my ‘storage guides’) or photographs which have been trimmed down to fit a frame (never trim any item!).
+It’s not uncommon to see signatures that have faded away due to the effects of the sun (UV light, and you can find out more about this in my ‘storage guides’) or photographs which have been trimmed down to fit a frame (never ever trim an item!).

 In addition, one mans definition of perfect, is another man’s not worth adding to the collection!
 Whist many sellers will also use the word ‘rare’ to describe the most common of autographs, and ‘valuable’ to create the illusion that the item is worth much more than it really is.

 An easy way to put a value on an item is to use the advanced search on ebay.
 This way you can search for 'sold' items as this will give you an accurate value based on what an item has sold for in the past, rather than the inflated price so many sellers think their item is worth!
 Another option is to go back through past auctions on the larger auction sites such as Bonhams etc

 Content.
-If its a letter or similar then what does it say? routine content or soemthing really juicy?
+If its a letter or similar then what does it say? routine content or something really juicy?
 One page or several? does it mention a well know event they were involved in? it all makes a difference.

 So what autographs do we buy?
 Another tough question, but I can say that we do not buy stars from soaps, X Factor, Britain’s Got Talent or one hit wonder here today gone tomorrow so called ‘stars’ no matter what they are signed on!
 However, if you do have anything signed by Monroe, Stradivarius or Rembrandt, then do give us a call.